 Installing a disciplined leadership cadence follows a straightforward progression.

-In practice, decision velocity improves within weeks, and cross-functional alignment strengthens measurably within one operating cycle.
+In practice, decision velocity improves within weeks of installing the weekly forum and closure loop.
+Q2 fragmentation is measurably reduced within one full operating cycle.

-Leadership cadence becomes essential during rapid scaling, post-investment stabilisation, multi-site expansion, integration environments, and periods of margin pressure.
+Leadership cadence becomes essential during post-investment stabilisation, rapid scaling, multi-site or multi-market expansion, post-merger integration, and periods of sustained margin pressure.

-It is the operating rhythm that keeps performance controlled as complexity increases.
+At these points, informal co-ordination breaks down under the weight of complexity.
+The cadence is the operating rhythm that keeps performance controlled as that complexity grows.